 - Artistic/Creative: The couple is just a part of a piece of art that the photographer creates with each image.
 The photos could stand alone hanging in a modern art gallery.
 At the extreme, these photographers won’t work off of a timeline or shotlist, they are there to make art out of your wedding day and any constraints from you will hamper their creativity.

-Dig deep and figure out what is important to you in your images, AND figure out how you want your photographer to be interacting with you and your guests on the wedding day.
-Do you want someone who will be posing and finessing what’s happening during the day?
+Dig deep with your partner and figure out what is important to you in your images, AND take into account how you want your photographer to be interacting with you and your guests on the wedding day.
+Do you want someone who will be posing each moment and interaction to make sure each photo is magazine-worthy?
 Or, would you rather they are like a fly on the wall just capturing what happens in front of them?
 There isn’t a right answer here.
 This is 100% your preference.

 Once you know where you want your wedding photographer to fall in all these categories, it starts getting easier to find the right person!
 You can start doing some more targeted searches, and even reaching out to some of the photographers that you loved during your Pinning and Instagramming.

 Every wedding is different, every couple is different, and you can absolutely choose where you want to allocate your money to make your wedding day exactly what you want.
 You can find wedding photographers in almost every style and almost any budget.
 So, start by figuring out how much you want to invest in your images.
-In the Colorado market, most photographers range from $2,000-$7,000 for full day wedding coverage.
+In the Colorado market, wedding photographers range from $2,000-$10,000 for full day wedding coverage.
 That’s a pretty big range, but it just goes to show that you can find a photographer who fits what you are looking for including budget!
+While the bottom and top prices are pretty different in Colorado, the average photographer runs in the $3,000-$5,000 range for a normal day of wedding coverage.

 Here’s a little of my bias (I can’t help it, this is what I do for a living for a reason): photos are one of the few things that actually last after the wedding day is over.
 If they are important to you, I think it’s one of the few things on a wedding day that’s worth spending money on.
-An experienced photographer can also make the day flow so much more smoothly, and cope with conditions outside of the norm (dark receptions, twilight ceremonies, or harsh direct light for portraits).
+An experienced photographer can also make the day flow so much more smoothly, and cope with conditions outside of the norm (dark receptions, candlelit ceremonies, or taking your portraits in harsh mid-day light).

-So now you know what you want and how much you want to spend, start actually contacting your favorite wedding photographers in Denver, or other areas in Colorado!
+So now you know what you want and how much you want to spend, start actually contacting your favorite wedding photographers in Colorado!
 Because you know your style preference and the way you want your photographer to interact with you and your guests, you can ask very targeted questions that will suss out whether or not the photographer shares your priorities.
 Skip the list of “standard wedding photographer questions” on Pinterest and dig deep.
-Make sure that they are a good fit for what you want from your photos and for how they will interact with you and your wedding guests.
+Make sure that they are a good fit for what you want from your photos, and in how they will interact with you and your wedding guests.

 While all the other considerations are important, I think it’s SO important that you vibe really well with your wedding photographer.
 They are going to be hanging out with you almost all day, and working with someone who rubs you the wrong way will end in disaster.
 You don’t want their personality to negatively impact the way you think about your wedding day.
 You will then look at your photos and just remember a wedding photographer that was a jerk instead of focusing on the amazing memories.
 Make sure you trust them, feel like you are important to them as a client, and that they understand what your priorities are.
 Go with your gut!
 If it sounds like they are just saying “yeah, I’m totally photojournalistic” because it’s what you want to hear, keep looking.
 There is someone out there who will have the same priorities as you and the right balance of different styles of photography.